From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

 \subsection{Comprehensibility Data Sources}

-We reused two state-of-the-art Java code comprehensibility datasets from the comprehensibility studies~\cite{Scalabrino:TSE19,Raymond:TSE10}, both of which trained ML models on hand-crafted features to predict absolute comprehensibility. \textbf{Dataset \#1 (\dssix)} from Scalabrino \etal~\cite{Scalabrino:TSE19} includes 50 OSS Java methods, which were evaluated by 50 computer science (CS) students and 13 professional developers.
-Participants first read and understood the methods, rated if snippets were understandable (or not), and then answered three questions about code behavior and output to assess actual comprehension.
-Task completion time was also collected. \textbf{Dataset \#2 (\dsthree)} from Buse and Weimer ~\cite{Raymond:TSE10} includes partial snippets from 100 OSS Java methods; 121 CS students rated the readability of each snippet on a 5-point Likert scale after reading and understanding the code.
-It should be noted that these snippets are intentionally simplified by Buse and Weimer to eliminate contextual dependencies and algorithmic complexity, focusing primarily on ``low-level" readability characteristics~\cite{Raymond:TSE10}.
+We reused two state-of-the-art Java code comprehensibility datasets from the comprehensibility studies~\cite{Scalabrino:TSE19,Raymond:TSE10}, both of which trained ML models on hand-crafted features to predict absolute comprehensibility: \begin{itemize} \item \textbf{Dataset \#1 (\dssix)} from Scalabrino \etal~\cite{Scalabrino:TSE19} includes 50 OSS Java methods, which were evaluated by 50 computer science (CS) students and 13 professional developers.
+Participants first read and understood the methods, rated whether snippets were understandable (or not), and then answered three questions about code behavior and output to assess actual comprehension.
+Task completion time was also collected.

+\item \textbf{Dataset \#2 (\dsthree)} from Buse and Weimer ~\cite{Raymond:TSE10} includes partial snippets from 100 OSS Java methods; 121 CS students rated the readability of each snippet on a 5-point Likert scale after reading and understanding the code.
+It should be noted that these snippets are intentionally simplified by Buse and Weimer to eliminate contextual dependencies and algorithmic complexity, focusing primarily on ``low-level'' readability characteristics~\cite{Raymond:TSE10}.